-If a management strategy is based solely around a target reference pointTRP, the HCR, when combined with the target reference pointTRP, should ensure that the stock remains well above the PRI-and.
+If a management strategy is based solely around a TRP, the HCR, when combined with TRP, should ensure that the stock remains well above the PRI.
 This should ensure that the exploitation rate is reduced as this point is approached.
-This is an implied limit reference point\LRP.
+This is an implied LRP.

-Equally, a management strategy based solely around a limit reference pointan LRP should imply that there is a target reference pointTRP close to or at $B{MSY-(L)}$ or some other measure or surrogate that maintains the stock at high productivity)72 and at a level that is well above the limit reference pointLRP.
+Equally, a management strategy based solely around an LRP should imply that there is a TRP close to or at $B{MSY}$ , or some other measure or surrogate that maintains the stock at high productivity, and at a level that is well above the LRP.

-GSA2.5.2 "Generally understood'understood" HCRs at SG60 vs "welldefined'defined" HCRs at SG80
+GSA2.5.2 "Generally understood" HCRs at SG60 vs "well-defined" HCRs at SG80 ▲